Residential Water Concerns

 High Utility Bills

 Leaks are usually the primary cause of high utility bills.
 A high bill due to leaks can be brought under control if residents keep up the maintenance of the plumbing in their homes.
-Residents can contact the Water Department and request assistance in checking for leaks.
+Residents can contact the Utility Department and request assistance in checking for leaks.
 However, the department is NOT authorized to perform any repairs on residential plumbing fixtures.

 Low Water Pressure/Bad Odor/Discoloration

 Residents may on occasion experience low water pressure or discoloration of water due to maintenance/repair work that is done by the Department of Public Works (D.P.W.).
 If residents experience discoloration of water or bad odor, residents are advised to let their faucets run cold (cold, not hot) for one to three minutes before using the water.
 If the bad odor or discoloration is present when no work is being done by D.P.W., residents are advised to check their own plumbing to ensure that all pipes are clear of debris and other build-up.
 If necessary, a resident may schedule an appointment with the water department for a D.P.W. staff member to do an inspection.

 The department of public works handles all complaints regarding sewer backups.
 Residents are advised to call 691-7497 between the hours of 7:30 am and 4:00 p.m. to talk to D.P.W. personnel who can help them resolve these issues.